Sports betting vs poker - which is harder to perfect?

 • The intensity

-Both sports betting and playing poker are very intense ways to spend your free time.
+Both sports betting and playing online poker are very intense ways to spend your free time.
 When you’re playing poker, the intensity is all on you as you are actively involved in the game and making the decisions.

 When you’ve taken a wager on a sports game, the intensity is still there as you’re relying on the team or athlete to get the outcome you’ve predicted.
 Even though you don’t have any control over what happens, you have still made a personal investment in the game and can feel the intensity all the same.